Martin Seligman: Learned helplessness

 Seligman's foundational experiments and theory of "learned helplessness" began at University of Pennsylvania in 1967, as an extension of his interest in depression.
 Seligman and colleagues accidentally discovered that the experimental conditioning protocol they used with dogs led to behaviors which were unexpected, in that under the experimental conditions, the recently conditioned dogs did not respond to opportunities to learn to escape from an unpleasant situation ('electric shocks of moderate intensity').
 A fictionalised account of the experiment, and illustration of anti-vivisection arguments about the ethics of shocking dogs in the name of psychological research, occur in clinical psychologist Guy Holmes' novel The Black Dogs of Glaslyn.

 At the time, and in subsequent years, very little ethical critique of the experiment was published, although definitional and conceptual issues were critiqued.
+Ethical critique would later be raised by the academic Alastair Norcross, who argued that the expected human benefits were not large enough for the harm inflicted to the dogs that occurred.

 Seligman developed the theory further, finding learned helplessness to be a psychological condition in which a human being or an animal has learned to act or behave helplessly in a particular situation—usually after experiencing some inability to avoid an adverse situation—even when it actually has the power to change its unpleasant or even harmful circumstance.
 Seligman saw a similarity with severely depressed patients, and argued that clinical depression and related mental illnesses result in part from a perceived absence of control over the outcome of a situation.
 In later years, alongside Abramson, Seligman reformulated his theory of learned helplessness to include attributional style.